bergeronmatt/ladybeef/README.md

 - Clock in: 3:20pm EST resume working on blog section
 - Clock out: 4:10 EST laid out blog design on paper, researched if there was a better way to integrate a blog system for the client in order to reduce cost and use of developer, utilizing a stylized blog from Wordpress seems the most viable option.
-- Clock in: 7:55pm - continue working on blog
+- Clock in: continue working on blog 7:55pm
+- Clock out: worked on blog formatting 8:53pm